icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/connection-establishment.md

     - Otherwise, it sends again the Initialize frame with a supported version and waits for the server to send back the InitializeAck frame.

-The following sequence diagram shows the interactions between the client and server when the client version is supported by the server:
+The following sequence diagram shows the interactions between the client and server on connection establishment when the client version is supported by the server:

 ```mermaid
 sequenceDiagram